 4. Now you'll be able to see our builder, where you'll create your typeform.
 By default there's a Multiple Choice question to get started with, which you can edit or remove as you please.

 Tip: Enter 'www.typeform.new' into your address bar to create a blank typeform in your most recent Workspace.

-5. To add a question, click the + button on the left to see all different question types:
+5. To add a question, click the + button on the left to see all the different question types:

 Typeform might recommend some question types to you.
-These recommendations are based on how you answered the welcome questionnaire when you first joined Typeform.
+These recommendations are based on how you've answered the welcome questionnaire when you first joined Typeform.
 For example, if you told us you'd be using Typeform to collect leads, you might see recommendations for question types related to contact information.

 6. You can edit question text directly in the central preview panel.
 Here, we've added a Welcome Screen, to greet typeform respondents:

 This is a WYSIWYG (what you see is what you get) editor, so you can see exactly how your finished typeform will look while you create it.

 You can also switch between Mobile and Desktop view to preview what your form will look like for respondents depending on the device they're using.